indhub/tfperftest/perftest/readme.md

 Step 2: Checkout https://github.com/indhub/tfperftest.git and CD to 'perftest' (https://github.com/indhub/tfperftest/tree/master/perftest) directory.

-Step 3: Run runtest.sh.
+Step 3: Run runscalabilitytest.sh

 Example:

-    bash runtest.sh -m inceptionv3 -h nodes -r /tmp/ -n 2 -g 2 -b 32
+    bash runscalabilitytest.sh -h nodes -m inceptionv3 -g 16 -b 32 -r /tmp/ -x 128

 where,

+-h: node file described in step 1.

 -m: Name of the model to run.
 Can be 'inceptionv3', 'alexnet' or 'resnet'.

+-g: number of GPUs in each node to use for training.

+-b: mini batch size per GPU.

 -r: a directory in the remote nodes where to copy the scripts and run the training (/tmp/ should work).

--n: number of nodes to use in training.

--g: number of GPUs in each node to use for training.
+-x: Maximum GPUs to use for scalability test.

--b: batch size per GPU.

--n: node file described in step 1.
+Example:

+bash runscalabilitytest.sh -h nodes -m inceptionv3 -g 16 -b 32 -r /tmp/ -x 128

+will run inceptionv3 on 1, 2, 4, 8, .....
+128 GPUs, recording the images processed per second in each of those runs and tabulate that data as output into logs/inceptionv3_b32.csv (same data will be plotted in logs/inceptionv3_b32.svg).
+The script use the hosts listed in 'nodes' to run the training.
+The script will assume each of those hosts have 16 GPUs in them.
+The script will use a mini batch size of 32.

 ## What does the script output?

-Here is a sample output:
-Images processed per second is writed under logs directory as inceptionv3_b32.csv, alexnet_b512.csv and resnet_b2.csv.
-Same data is plotted in graph in inceptionv3_b32.svg, alexnet_b512.svg and resnet_b2.svg.
+Images processed per second is writed under logs directory as inceptionv3_b[batch_size].csv, alexnet_b[batch_size].csv and resnet_b[batch_size].csv.
+Same data is plotted in graph in inceptionv3_b[batch_size].svg, alexnet_b[batch_size].svg and resnet_b[batch_size].svg.